Comprehensive Dental Hygiene

 Laser Bacterial Reduction is a procedure where thermal, light energy is emitted through a small, fiber optic tip between the teeth and gums.
 This energy is used to vaporize the harmful bacteria at or below the gum line called biofilms.

 Biofilms are directly related to an increased risk of developing gum disease, an infection affecting the supporting bone.
-During your hygiene appointment, the hygienist will disrupt the biofilm to reduce the risk or severity of periodontal disease, but cannot eliminate the bacteria without the laser.
+During your dental hygiene appointment, the hygienist will disrupt the biofilm to reduce the risk or severity of periodontal disease, but cannot eliminate the bacteria without the laser.
 Destroying the bacteria will reduce inflammation in the gum tissue, and keep your gums healthier between visits.

 There are no known side effects to laser decontamination.
 Most patients do not report any sensation during or after the laser.
 Occasionally patients will describe a warm, tingling sensation felt during the procedure.
 Laser decontamination takes approximately 5-10 minutes to complete, and the entire mouth is treated at one time.